Professional Orientation (Psychology) (11474.1)

-In order to pass this unit, students must attempt all assessment items as well as achieve an overall mark of at least 50% for this unit.
-If you receive a mark in excess of 50% for this unit but have not attempted all assessment items, you will fail this unit.
+In order to pass this unit, students must submit all assessment items as well as achieve an overall mark of at least 50% for this unit.
+If you receive an overall mark in excess of 50% for this unit but have not submitted all assessment items, you will fail the unit.

 Required IT skills

-Completion of the literature review and Skills Matrix will require an understanding of Microsoft Word software, and completion of the group presentation will require an understanding of Microsoft PowerPoint software.
+Completion of the literature review and Skills Matrix will require an understanding of Microsoft Word software, and completion of the group presentation will require an understanding of Microsoft PowerPoint software or equivalent software.

-The Mahara ePortfolio System will be used in this unit.
-Instructional videos are provided on Canvas outlining how to use the platform to complete the ePortfolio assessment.
+Mahara ePortfolio System will be used in this unit.
+Instructional videos are provided on the unit UCLearn site outlining how to use the platform to complete the ePortfolio assessment.

 Work placement, internships or practicums